lulugo19/mci-ss18/ms2/ms1_corrections/hierarchical_task_analysis.md

 ### Description

-!!!!!
-NOT DONE !!!!!
 This task is done by a member of the gatekeeping staff.
 It basically runs parallel to the lender's task "0. lend transponder".

 Since one of our main goals is to keep the university's property safe, this task of verification is utterly important.
-We can not allow that somebody not allowed, unverified or without the system's/the person in charge of the room's knowledge gains access.
+We can not allow that somebody permissionless, unverified or without the system's/the person in charge of the room's knowledge gains access to a room.

-This is the reason why every lending process gets protocolled, so we can always keep track of who has a transponder.
-Now, if some damage gets reported, we always know who had access during the time period the damage was done.
+This is the reason why every lending process gets protocolled, so we can always keep track of who has and has had a transponder.
+Now, if some damage gets reported, we always know who had access during the aproximate time period the damage was done.

-We want to automate every task as much as possible and make the task for every user as seamless as possible, so we thought it would be easiest if we would introduce NFC (Near-Field Communication) to this particular task.
+We want to automate every task as much as possible and make the task for every user as seamless as possible, too, so we thought it would be easiest if we would introduce NFC (Near-Field Communication) to this particular task.

 We want a NFC-reading device connected to the workstation the gatekeeper uses,